sueszli/fast-snek/README.md

 _multiprocessing_

+- https://docs.python.org/3/library/multiprocessing.html
+- https://docs.python.org/3/library/concurrent.futures.html (same, but more java-like)

 - multiple system processes, each with their own seperate python interpreter, GIL and memory space.

-- https://docs.python.org/3/library/multiprocessing.html
-- https://docs.python.org/3/library/concurrent.futures.html (same functionality but inspired by java)

 - pros:
      - simple to implement and understand, drop-in replacement for threading. (threads are not parallel in python).